-While, in most instances, support is incrementally positive, there are instances where group affiliation may constrain the rating of an entity/security relative to its standalone level.
-For example, if the insurer is affiliated with weak or highly leveraged entities, such associations usually, in turn, weaken the insurer.
-Capital often flows from stronger to weaker companies within a controlled group, and frequently before regulatory action can occur.
+is affiliated with weak or highly leveraged entities, such associations usually, in turn, weaken the insurer.
+History has shown that capital often flows from stronger to weaker companies within a controlled group, and frequently before regulatory action can occur.

 Explicit support is usually intended to transfer the credit of the supporting entity to the supported affiliate or obligation.
-Explicit support is generally in the form of a capital maintenance agreement, minimum net worth agreement, or some type of direct guarantee.
-It can also take the form of management contracts, marketing arrangements, reinsurance agreements, or tax-sharing agreements.
+Explicit support is generally in the form of a capital maintenance agreement, minimum net worth agreement or some type of direct guarantee.
+It can also take the form of management contracts, marketing arrangements, reinsurance agreements or tax-sharing agreements.

 In analyzing explicit support, we consider the specific legal nature and enforceability of the support, as well as its possible termination.
-Explicit support depending on its structure can achieve credit transference and bring the affiliate's rating up to that of the supporting entity.
+Explicit support, depending on its structure, can achieve credit transference and bring the affiliate's rating up to that of the supporting entity.
 However, we also make an assessment as to whether the extension of this support (as well as with implicit support) will weaken the credit profile of the parent or affiliate.

 Where support is present, the IFSR typically receives one or two notches of uplift from the standalone credit profile.
-Although rare, three or more notches of uplift is possible although typically only when strong explicit support is provided.
-In addition, uplift -- such that the supported entity's rating is equal to the supporter's rating -- is rare without meaningful explicit support.
+Although rare, three or more notches of uplift is possible, although typically only when strong explicit support is provided.
+In addition, uplift such that the supported entity's rating is equal to the supporter's rating is rare without meaningful explicit support.
 This can be the case even where the company's management states that the subsidiary is core to its ongoing strategy and operation, primarily due to the risks that the supporter may change its strategy or the supporter's regulator may constrain support in times of stress, particularly if support is to be provided outside of their own jurisdiction.

-Where the owner-supporter is a government and we are using this methodology to assign a BCA to incorporate support we use our methodology that discusses government-related issuers and the joint default analysis approach described therein.
-For clarity, support from a non-government owner is incorporated using the support portion of the Life insurers scorecard, whereas support from a government owner is considered outside of the Life scorecard.
+Where the owner-supporter is a government and we are using this methodology to assign a BCA, to incorporate support we use our methodology that discusses government-related issuers and the joint default analysis approach described therein.
+For clarity, support from a non-government owner is incorporated using the support portion of the P&C insurers scorecard, whereas support from a government owner is considered outside of the P&C scorecard.